“Munsha’s chameleonic sounds carry an almost epiphanic sense of bewilderment and wonder”.

 Neues Deutschland

-Her approach to music came at an early age through studying piano, which culminated in academic study on the one hand and her active involvement in the punk and rock scene on the other.
+Her approach to music began at an early age with piano studies, which resulted in academic studies on the one hand and active participation in the punk and rock scene on the other.

-Her double background, as an academic and as a performing musician, has created a style in which the rhythmic grit of rock music nestles and coexists in unconventional harmonic structures; concrete sounds merge into melodies; harmonic suspensions into electronics.
+Her dual background as an academic and as a performing musician has produced a style in which the rhythmic sharpness of rock music nestles into and coexists with unconventional harmonic structures as well as concrete sounds.

 Over the years she has composed music for theatre, dance and performative art, sound installations, and interdisciplinary productions, besides her solo project and several collaborations.